 Contraceptive device Essure is not as safe as Nevada women have been misled to believe.
 Thousands of women across the U.S. have suffered complications such as perforated organs and unplanned pregnancies.

 - wrongful death

 Following their injury, Nevada Essure victims have two (2) years to file a negligence lawsuit.
 Note that these types of cases rarely go to trial; most end with a settlement reached out of court.

-In this article, our Las Vegas personal injury attorneys answer frequently-asked-questions about Nevada Essure lawsuits, including negligence claims, standards of proof, and statutes of limitations.
+In this article, our Nevada personal injury attorneys answer frequently-asked-questions about Nevada Essure lawsuits, including negligence claims, standards of proof, and statutes of limitations.
 Click on a topic to jump to that section: